JuliaDocs/DemoCards.jl/docs/src/quickstart.md

 Deployment is also very simple:

-1. load a style sheet using `cardtheme`
+1. load a theme using `cardtheme`
 2. create a demopage using `makedemos`
-3. pass the result to `Documenter`
+3. pass the results to `Documenter.jl`

 ```julia
 theme = cardtheme()